bkojusner/WriteUps/redpwn2020/SMarT-solver/README.md

 The whole idea behind this challenge is to find which sequence of characters  meets the proper criteria for some constriants in order to pass the check done in the program.

-When opening Ghidra, and waiting an incredibly long time for main to be decompiled, one can see that there is in fact some absurdly long if statement that checks all the proper constraints to determine is the flag inputed into the program is correct or not.
+When opening Ghidra, and waiting an incredibly long time for main to be decompiled, one can see that there is in fact some absurdly long if statement that checks all the proper constraints to determine if the flag inputed into the program is correct or not.

 I copied over the decompiled pseudo code into a txt (main.c in this repository) file for further analysis.